igoramadas/cloudflare-allowme/README.md

 1. Go to the zone dashboard on Cloudflare.
 2. On the left sidebar, open "Security" > "WAF" (previously called Firewall Rules). [⧉](./docs/images/firewall.png)
-3. Click on the "Create firewall rule" button.
+3. Click on the "Create rule" button, under the "Custom rules" tab.
 4. Give it a name and the following properties:
     - Filter: "IP Source Address", "is in list", "allowme" (or the name of the list you have created manually)
-    - Action: "Allow"
+    - Action: "Skip" > "All remaining custom rules"
 5. Click "Deploy" to save.

 ### Running with Docker